 Plaid hands are glad hands, and these tartan mitts make the technique easy.
 The horizontal colors are knit as stripes using one color at a time per row in a wide rib, then the vertical stripes are added at the end with a crochet hook in the purl columns; no crochet skills are needed – it’s as simple as picking up dropped stitches.
 The mitts complete the plaid set, made to match or in complementary colors.

-The Tartania Mitts are available as part of the Hail, Tartania! ebook collection, which includes the cowl, hat and fingerless mitts for $6.00.
+The Tartania Mitts are available individually, or as part of the Hail, Tartania! ebook collection, which includes the cowl, hat and fingerless mitts for $10.00.

 If you are using Malabrigo Merino Worsted, you should be able to make all three accessories with a total of 3 skeins, one in each color, if you use a different MC for each as in the sample photographs.